fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 ## CodeDeploy

 * Use to Deploy app into many EC2 or On Premise
+* Use to deploy EC2 instances or Lambda functions
 * Not managed by Elastic Beanstalk
 * Use a codedeploy-agent service on the servers
 * Sends appspec.yml